Tayokanch/MLOPS_JOURNEY/DEVOPS/Linux/Linux_OS.md

 - Systems Colls and Security

 **Kernel Versions**
-- uname : This is used to display information about the KERNEL
+- **uname**: This is used to display information about the KERNEL

-- uname -r : This is to get the version of the KERNEL
+- **uname -r** : This is to get the version of the KERNEL

-- dmesg : This is used to display messages from an area of the kernel called the ring buffer.
+- **dmesg** : This is used to display messages from an area of the kernel called the ring buffer.

-- udevadm info: This is used for query the udev database for device information
+- **udevadm info**: This is used for query the udev database for device information

-- udevadm monitor - This is a command used in listening to the Kernel uevents.
+- **udevadm monitor** - This is a command used in listening to the Kernel uevents.

-- lspci - It shows information about all PCI (Peripheral Component Interconnect) devices attached to your system. e.g Ethernet, Graphics card, USB Controller
+- **lspci** - It shows information about all PCI (Peripheral Component Interconnect) devices attached to your system. e.g Ethernet, Graphics card, USB Controller

-- lsblk- To list the block of disk
+- **lsblk** - To list the block of disk

-- lscpu - : To display information about the cpu architecture.
+- **lscpu** - : To display information about the cpu architecture.

-- lsmem --summary : This is use to check the available memory
+- **lsmem --summary**: This is use to check the available memory

-- runlevel : TYhis use to get the number which represent what kind of interface the linux is running on e.g 5-graphical interface, 3- CLI
+- **runlevel** : This use to get the number which represent what kind of interface the linux is running on e.g 5-graphical interface, 3- CLI

-- systemctl get-default : To determine the current runlevel
+- **systemctl get-default** : To determine the current runlevel

-- systemctl set-default multi-user.target : This is to change form graphical.target to CLI (multi-user.target)
+- **systemctl set-default multi-user.target**: This is to change form graphical.target to CLI (multi-user.target)

 **Linux Boot PROCESS**
 - BIOS POST -